You are here

 Position Statement 22: Involuntary Mental Health Treatment

 Mental Health America (MHA) believes that effective protection of human rights and the best hope for recovery from mental illness comes from access to voluntary mental health treatment and services that are comprehensive, community-based, recovery-oriented and culturally and linguistically competent.
-Moreover, the rights of persons with mental health conditions to make decisions concerning their treatment must be respected.
-MHA urges states to adopt laws that reflect a commitment to maximizing the dignity, autonomy and self-determination of persons affected by mental health conditions.
+It is essential that the rights of persons with mental health conditions to make decisions concerning their treatment be respected.
+MHA urges states to adopt laws that reflect the paramount value of maximizing the dignity, autonomy and self-determination of persons affected by mental health conditions.
 Voluntary admissions to treatment and services should be made more truly voluntary, and the use of advance directives should be implemented.

-Specifically, Mental Health America believes that involuntary treatment in an in-patient setting should only occur as a last resort and should be limited to instances where persons pose a serious risk of physical harm to themselves or others and to circumstances when no less restrictive alternative will respond adequately to the risk.1 For involuntary treatment to be used, stringent procedural safeguards and fair and regular review are essential.
+MHA believes that involuntary treatment should only occur as a last resort and should be limited to instances where persons pose a serious risk of physical harm to themselves or others in the near future and to circumstances when no less restrictive alternative will respond adequately to the risk.
+For involuntary treatment to be used, stringent procedural safeguards and fair and regular review are essential.

 Involuntary mental health treatment occurs in a variety of contexts.
 The most common type of involuntary mental health treatment is court-ordered commitment to an inpatient mental health facility.
 However, involuntary treatment also includes involuntary medication or other treatments including electro-convulsive therapy, whether court-ordered or imposed by mental health professionals, treatment imposed upon persons with mental health conditions in prisons and jails or as a condition of probation, supervision or parole, outpatient commitment, and the use of guardianship or conservatorship laws.
-While MHA recognizes that involuntary treatment may sometimes be necessary, we do not support the use of involuntary outpatient treatment.
+While MHA recognizes that involuntary treatment may sometimes be necessary, we do not support the use of outpatient commitment except in the narrowest circumstances.

 - Presumption of Competency.
-A basic principle of law in the United States is that all adults are presumed to be "competent" - that is, they are presumed to be capable of making their own decisions about their own lives and their own medical care, including mental health treatment.
+It is a basic principle of American law that all adults are presumed to be "competent" - that is, they are presumed to be capable of making their own decisions about their own lives and their own medical care, including mental health treatment.